RohitChaturvedi05/interview-preparation/collection/Javascript.md

 ### What is the difference between implicit and explicit binding in JavaScript?

-Implicit binding: When a method is called on an object, the `this` keyword is implicitly bound to that object.
+`Implicit binding`: When a method is called on an object, the `this` keyword is implicitly bound to that object.

-Explicit binding: When a function is called using call(), apply(), or bind(), the this keyword is explicitly set to a specific value.
+`Explicit binding`: When a function is called using call(), apply(), or bind(), the this keyword is explicitly set to a specific value.

 ## Object-Oriented JavaScript